(1) General Description:

 ENER-WIN estimates the annual energy performance of buildings by reporting total annual energy consumption

 per square meter or Btus per square foot per year.
+The program allows for

 (3) Identification of targets of opportunity for energy reductions: